ProximaSF/Backend-Project/AWS ES2.md

          ```

          - Than copy the same structure from the localhost .`env` file used in VSC
          - Once done press `ctrl`+`x` and select Y to save the file

+       - Run `npm run dev` to start the application